csound/manual/docs/opcodes/subinstr.md

 > :memo: **Note**
 >
-> Only the `p4` style accessors can read the actual parameter values passed to subinstruments.
-In a subinstrument, `p(4)` returns the host's `p4`, and so does `passign`.
+> Only unparanthesized accessors like `p4` can read the actual parameter values passed to subinstruments.
+In contrast, in a subinstrument, opcodes calls relating to parameters like `p(4)` return the host's `p4`, and so does `passign`.
 Furthermre, `pcount` returns the host's parameter count, not the subinsturment's.

 ## Examples